 The Paralegal Studies program at Utah Valley University is approved by the American Bar Association (ABA).
 The approval process is accomplished through extensive investigation of self-evaluation reports prepared by the paralegal programs as well as through on-site evaluations of program operations to verify that they operate in compliance with ABA Guidelines.
-Approval, granted in 2005, is for a period of seven years.
+Approval, granted in 2005 and again in 2012, for a period of seven years.

 Federal Aviation Administration

 The Aviation Science program adheres to specific guidance under the Federal Aviation